AsrsCommLibrary/AsrsCommLibrary/SendMessageExample.md

 ```

 3. Logging
-- When you implement the proper interfaces required during DI, the library will automatically call the logging functions.
-That is, you cannot forget to log when using the interfaces provide in the library.
+- When you implement the proper interfaces required during DI, the library will automatically call your logging functions.
+With proper implementation of those interfaces, you cannot forget to log when using the interfaces provide in the library.